tomaspiaggio/simple-compiler/jflex/jflex-1.7.0/examples/java/README.md

 JFlex: Complex example (with CUP)
 ===============================

-This directory contains a scanner and parser for the Java programming language (Java 1.2).
+This directory contains a Scanner and parser for the Java programming language (Java 1.2).

 ## Prerequisite